22.214.171.124 The Benefits of Merit Badges

 184.108.40.206 New Merit Badges

 Suggestions for new merit badges may be sent to email@example.com .
 Ideas are researched for relevance to the BSA mission and the needs of today’s youth and families.
-Subject matter must spark interest in Scout-age boys; thus part of the process involves presenting submissions to a youth panel.
+Subject matter must spark interest in Scout-age boys and girls; thus part of the process involves presenting submissions to a youth panel.

 220.127.116.11 Revising Merit Badges